jrussell1/TriviaGame/README.md

 # TriviaGame

 This is a multiple choice trivia game - with one true false question.
 It was developed to pratice timers.
 I also used it as an opportunity to utilize the Giffy API (https://giphy.com/) and font insertion through CSS.
+The HTML used Twitter Bootstrap (https://getbootstrap.com/).

 If the player selects the correct answer within 15 seconds an appropriate GIF appears.
 If the player selects an incorrect answer the wrong answer GIF appears.